 Free day to explore Kathmandu.
-This exciting, vibrant city is a favourite destination of travellers from all over the world.
+This exciting, vibrant city is a favourite destination for travellers from all over the world.
 Kathmandu is a giant, living museum of Hindu and Buddhist art with more shrines and temples than anywhere else in the world.
 Our hotel is located a short walk from the narrow, winding streets of the old city.
 (B)

 You will be transferred to Kathmandu Airport for your onward flight.
 (B)